SAP-archive/builder-cli/docu/files/HowToGuideBuilderEditor.html.md

 <h3>Attributes:</h3>

 - **data** - Required.
-Indicates which text should fill the editor prior to user input.
+Indicates which text fills the editor prior to user input.
 - **builder-validate-tabs** - Not required.
-Default false.
+The default value is false.
 Specifies whether a field should be validated or is required in order to save.
-- **builder-locales** - A structure specifying which locale is default and/or must be filled.<br>
+- **builder-locales** - Specifies which locale is the default and/or must be filled-<br>

-<h3>Validating the builder tab editor</h3>
+<h3>Validating the Builder tab editor</h3>

 To allow validation in the editor:
-1. Add the builder-validate-tabs attribute to the definition of the editor.
+1. Add the **builder-validate-tabs** attribute to the definition of the editor.
-2. Set the attribute to as true.
-Each value is validated.
+2. Set the attribute to ```true```.
+The system validates each value.